Imisi3D/vr-hackathon-guidelines/README.md

 ### Award of Prizes

-18. Prize money shall be distributed to each of the winning entrants by cheque.
+18. Prize money shall be distributed to each of the winning entrants by cheque or as the sponsor deems fit.

 19. Where requested by Imisi3D, each member of the winning teams undertakes to provide Imisi3D with progress reports detailing all progress made with the winning entries.
 Such progress reports shall be completed detailing progress after 3 months, 6 months and 9 months of the last day of the Hackathon.